MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 A workload is a defined set of business functionality that can be factored out and delegated to a scale unit.
 The workload for warehouse management has been released, while the manufacturing execution workload is still in preview.

-You can configure your hub environment and  cloud scale units for selected workloads by using the [Scale Unit Manager](https://sum.dynamics.com).
+You can configure your hub environment and  cloud scale units for selected workloads by using the [Scale Unit Manager portal](https://sum.dynamics.com).
 You can also assign  multiple workloads per scale unit.
 See also the [prerequisites and limitations for cloud scale units](#cloud-scale-unit-prerequisites) for the current release.

 ### Dedicated warehouse management workload capabilities in a scale unit